0

 Besides medical check-ups, some supplements, such as milk thistle, have shown promise in supporting liver function.
 However, consult your healthcare professional before starting any new supplement regimen for safety reasons and effectiveness assurance.

-Tackling Inflammation and oxidative Stress Minimization
+Inflammation and Oxidative Stress Minimization

 Dietary modifications are pivotal in reducing inflammation caused by hepatitis C infection.
 Incorporating anti-inflammatory foods into one's diet aids systemic body-wide inflammation reduction.

 In addition to these dietary shifts, adopting healthy habits like regular physical activity helps reduce levels of oxidative stress, a significant contributor towards increased cancer risk among patients diagnosed at the screening test.
-Hepatitis C-related health concerns start from this point.

 Lifestyle Adjustments For Effective Management Of Hepatitis C